-This tool allows users to access a series of maps that display climate information across the United States covering both recent and future time periods.
-The mapping interface not only provides climate variables, but also variables pertinent to agricultural systems, surface hydrology, and wildfire danger.
+This tool allows users to map real-time conditions, current forecasts, and future projections of climate information across the United States.
+The mapping interface provides climate variables, as well as variables pertinent to agricultural, fire conditions, and water resources.
 The dynamic mapping interface provides a straightforward way for scientists and decision-makers to visualize climate information.

 This tool displays a dashboard of real-time climate information for any location in the contiguous US.
 This tool is useful for comparing multiple variables side-by-side in real-time for a set location.
 The dashboard provides not only the current values, but also how the current values compare to what is normal for the time period, computed from the years 1981-2010.